Ednaordinary/DanteMode/README.md

 What I need to do:
-- substitute my file directories for an enviroment variable (directory setup is run in?)
-- create a setup script
-- add a requirements.txt
+- test universal install
 - basic instructions on how to manually set up
 - fix long mode

 Whats been done:
+- Make a setup script
+- Untested universal install
-- Source code made for my file system
+- Source code
 - Actual bot release
 - Optimized ML for speed and realism (on gtx 1060 6 gb with cuda, 10 min for decent image)